CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 - The evaluation metric used in MetaAudio is the average and 95% confidence interval taken over 10,000 randomly sampled tasks from the meta-test set.
 For fair and easy comparison, we recommend this to other researchers

 ### Reproduction & Immediate Extensions
+Generally reproduction and immediate extensions will require the use of more of the code base than just benchmarking.
+Starting off, the steps outlined in the 'Testing New Ideas' should be followed.
+This wil end in having all of the dataset properly processed and setup for experimental work.
+On top of this these steps may be helpful in starting off:
+ - Environment replication.
+Within the main README file [here](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark), the enrichment file and instructions on how to load it into conda can be found
+ - Examples of some experiments can be found [here](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/tree/main/Examples).
+These include MAML for ESC-50 and ProtoNets for Kaggle18
+ - The code included in the example experiments should be sufficient for both reproduction and code add-ons/extra experiments

 ## Conclusion